Honest Travel Guide to Sabah

 Health and Hygiene

-• Government hospitals, clinics and pharmacies are available in all towns / cities.
+• Government hospitals, clinics and pharmacies are available in most towns / cities.

 • Treated pipe water is available in most urban and sub-urban areas.
 Tap water must be boiled before drinking.

-• Due to hot weather, you need to prevent dehydration, sunburn, & heat stroke, by applying sunscreen and drink a lot of water.
+• Due to hot weather, you need to prevent dehydration, sunburn, and heat stroke, by applying sunscreen and drink a lot of water.

 • You will sweat a lot.
 Bath every day or you will stink.